 The General Fund is the operating fund of the District and is used to account for all financial resources of the general government except those required to be accounted for in another fund.

 Debt Service Fund

 The Debt Service Fund is used to account for the accumulation of resources for, and payment of, general long-term debt principal, interest and related costs.

-The following is the District's non-major governmental fund:
+The District has no non-major governmental funds.